|Mountainair, New Mexico, United States|

 (projects i'm involved in)

-Posted by Anna Hopping over 8 years ago
+Posted by Anna Hopping almost 10 years ago

 I live in a small town on 3 lots (1/2 acre?).
 The street that runs along the south is what I call the old river bed.
 All the land slops down to it and 3 blocks down there is a channel dug to handle the water flow mid block for several blocks and into the storm system.
 From my street it follows the road for a block and then has to find its way through the other 2 blocks.
 I have been eyeing this water flow and wanting to somehow catch it and use it.
 My place is on the corner with a street along the West and the ally along the East and the river street along the south.
 Both the West and East roads are slopped towards the south.
 And they are lower than my yard when they intersect with the street along the south.